thecodeteam/puppet-unity/README.md

  * Puppet 4.7 or greater
  * Ruby 2.0 or greater
  * rubypython 0.6.3 or greater (The bridge between Ruby and Python)
- * Storops, 0.4.13 or greater (Python storage management library for VNX and Unity.)
+ * Storops, 0.4.15 or greater (Python storage management library for VNX and Unity.)

 - [rubypython](https://rubygems.org/gems/rubypython) is a bridge between the Ruby and Python interpreters.
-It enables the interaction with Python based [storops](https://github.com/emc-openstack/storops) library, dramatically eases the effort to extend the `dellemc-unity` module.
+It enables the interaction with Python based [storops](https://github.com/emc-openstack/storops) library, dramatically eases the effort to extend the `puppet-unity` module.

 - [storops](https://github.com/emc-openstack/storops) is a Python storage management library for VNX and Unity.
 It needs to be manually installed in Puppet agent/master.